Native governor or governess

 A governess will prepare a child for his adult life with regards to behaviour, etiquette and education.
 At EED, our governesses often liaise with a child’s schoolteachers to ensure their home education complements that which they receive at school.
 In this way, we make sure that a child reaches his full social and linguistic potential.

-What working conditions are typical for an overseas governor or governess?
+What working conditions are typical for a governor or governess?

 What tasks does a governor or governess usually take care of?